IWD-2022-Team4/back-end/README.md

-# Application Ideation
+# Application Ideation - Shelter Together

 This application is intented to provide services to Ukranian refugees with disabilities.
 We want to connect refugees with temporary homes that are able to cater to their specific needs, rather than random placement.
+Other References: Disability Service Matcher

 Ideation Breakdown/ Project Proposal can be read [here](https://docs.google.com/document/d/1IOWdyOYa2FE39yUnAREZX9tliZBC-O6JBV17zAwYXbQ/edit)